Mustafaalua/Detector_Detection/readme.md

 Here we will see the general and most important steps of the script in finding the correction to the detector.

 #### 1.
-First step that happens is reading the images into the script and save as ImageObjects.
-If more reading methods are needed then add a new .py script in the models folder.
-The script has to implement the interface ImageReader.py.
-Afterwards add appropriate element for the new script in the dataObjects/enums/ReaderType.py.
+The first step that happens is reading the images into the script and saving them as ImageObjects.
+If more reading methods are needed, then add a new .py script in the models folder.
+The script must implement the interface ImageReader.py.
+Afterwards add appropriate adjustments for the new file .py in the dataObjects/enums/ReaderType.py.
 Lastly register the new file type in the ReaderFactory.py under models.

 #### 2.
-Second step is processing the DSD (detector-source-distance) by identifying squares and use them as reference to find other squares.
+The second step is processing the DSD (detector-source-distance) by identifying squares and using them as reference to find other squares.

-They are identified by doing bluring, thresholding and finding contours.
+They are identified by blurring, thresholding and finding contours.

 This is an example of the process.